 The monuments are the stamps of history.
 A city that takes care of its monuments saves its history.
-History is a thing from which we inspire, learn and see future while looking back in the past.
-Bangalore has preserved all its monuments very well.
+History is a thing from which we inspire, learn and see the future while looking back on the past.
+The city has preserved all its monuments very well.

 A vast culture that holds everyone together

 What makes a city?
-The answer is people, culture, monuments and most importantly the food.
-If one visits to place he never been, he remembers the place mostly by the dishes served there.
+The answer is people, culture, monuments, and most importantly the food.
+If one visits a place he has never been, he remembers the place mostly by the dishes served there.
 Bangalore has a massive and diverse food culture.